-Bad breath in dogs is often mistaken as normal, but it’s a sign of underlying dental issues caused by bacteria, specifically Porphyromonas.
+Bad breath in dogs is often mistaken as normal, but it is a sign of underlying dental issues caused by bacteria, specifically Porphyromonas.
 These bacteria are the main culprits behind foul breath and painful gum disease in many dogs.

-Dogs don’t naturally have minty fresh breath, even with good oral care, but their breath should never smell unpleasant.
+Dogs do not naturally have minty fresh breath, even with good oral care, but their breath should never smell unpleasant.
 Persistent foul breath signals dental problems that can cause discomfort, difficulty eating, and chronic pain if untreated.

 Porphyromonas gulae is the bacterial species chiefly responsible for canine periodontal disease, a condition that inflames and damages gums and the structures supporting teeth.
-These bacteria thrive in the plaque and hardened tartar that develop when teeth aren’t cleaned regularly.
+These bacteria thrive in the plaque and hardened tartar that develop when teeth are not cleaned regularly.

 Pet owners often underestimate the importance of dental care.
 Without regular brushing, plaque forms in as little as 24 hours and soon hardens into tartar.
 This creates an oxygen-free environment ideal for Porphyromonas growth, leading to gingivitis and eventually periodontitis, which is much more severe and painful.